Kikoku/web-integration-api-docs/source/includes/_methods.md

   // Initialize an instance of the API var API = new WIAPI('test-integration'); // Note: Replace 'test-integration' with your actual integration identifier.

-  // Receive a notification whenever vehicle data is updated on the page (or a new page is loaded).
+  // Receive a notification each time vehicle data is updated on the page (or a new page is loaded).
   API.subscribe('vehicle-data-updated-v1', function(ev) {

     // Collect the VIN for each vehicle on the page in an array.